Three years ago, I made a lifechanging decision – I threw the general fitness training aboard and started calisthenics.

 To have a great workout you don’t need much – a thing to pull up to*, as well as some space and you are good to go.

-This minimalism offers great benefits, especially in times of #coronalockdown2020 or when you are traveling and out of reach of your local gym.
+This minimalism offers great benefits, especially in times of #coronalockdownmadness2020 or when you are traveling and out of reach of your local gym.

 Bodyweight: Everyone can start somewhere

-There are many basic exercises like pushups, dips, and pullups.
+Alright – back on the track after that mindnuke?
+Fortunately, besides that there are the basics.
 Every one of these basic movements can easily be made harder or easier.
 For every exercise, there are many progressions, you can utilize:

 The gap between two levels is by any means not linear and harder to measure than to put 2,5kg more weight onto the bar.
 BUT – challenges motivate!
 That’s at least my POV 🙂